DecodedCo/hacker-probing/README.md

 ## Setting up a database

 Heroku supports a postgres database with up to 10,000 rows on the free tier.
-To enable it, run:
+To enable it, make sure you have the [Heroku Toolbet](https://toolbelt.heroku.com/) installed and run:

 ```sh
 heroku addons:create heroku-postgresql:hobby-dev